Book a Call

 11. Track performance

-Publishing new pieces every week won’t mean much if you don’t take time to review how they’re performing.
-Tools like Google Analytics (for websites) and YouTube Analytics (for video content) can reveal trends in views, clicks, conversions, and bounce rates.
-Five metrics that marketers frequently rely on to gauge success include conversions (73%), website traffic (71%), email engagement (71%), website engagement (69%), and social media analytics (65%).
+Publishing new pieces every week won’t mean much if you don’t check how they’re performing.
+Tools like Google Analytics and YouTube Analytics show patterns in views, clicks, and conversions.
+Marketers frequently track five metrics: conversions (73%), website traffic (71%), email engagement (71%), website engagement (69%), and social media analytics (65%).
+If your figures drop, try updating older posts or experimenting with new formats.

-Publishing new pieces every week won’t mean much if you don’t take time to review how they’re performing.
-Tools like Google Analytics (for websites) and YouTube Analytics (for video content) can reveal trends in views, clicks, conversions, and bounce rates.
-Five metrics that marketers frequently rely on to gauge success include conversions (73%), website traffic (71%), email engagement (71%), website engagement (69%), and social media analytics (65%).
+Publishing new pieces every week won’t mean much if you don’t check how they’re performing.
+Tools like Google Analytics and YouTube Analytics show patterns in views, clicks, and conversions.
+Marketers frequently track five metrics: conversions (73%), website traffic (71%), email engagement (71%), website engagement (69%), and social media analytics (65%).
+If your figures drop, try updating older posts or experimenting with new formats.

 Frequently Asked Questions